This post may contain affiliate links. Read our disclosure policy here.

 - Preheat oven to 425F, place oven rack in the middle of the oven, and line a baking sheet with parchment paper or a silicone mat.

-- Boil, steam, or microwave the potatoes to the point where a fork punctures through but they are too tough to cook -about 10 minutes in boiling water, 5-6 in the microwave.
+- Boil, steam, or microwave the potatoes to the point where a fork punctures through but they are too tough to eat -about 10 minutes in boiling water, 5-6 in the microwave.
+Drain the potatoes and set them aside.

 - In a food processor, pulse the broccoli florets until it resembles rice.
 Add the semi-cooked potatoes, 1 ½ cups of the parmesan cheese, and seasoning, pulse to combine, and break up the potatoes.